SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/5_setup_ea_cicd.md

 3. Click on the small icon of SAP Continuous Integration and Delivery to access your CICD.

-    Access will be usually denied, because of missing authorizations with role collections.
+    Access will usually be denied because of missing authorizations with role collections.

     ![](images/2_ea_cicd_06_access.png)

-4. Go to to your Subaccount --> "Security" --> "Users" and select your User.
+4. Go to your Subaccount --> "Security" --> "Users" and select your User.

     ![](images/2_ea_bas_07_role.png)

-5. Scroll down to "Role Collections" and select "Assign Roll Collection".
+5. Scroll down to "Role Collections" and select "Assign Role Collection".

-    Select at least "Business_Application_Studio_Administrator" Role Collection and "Assign Role Collection"
+    Select at least "Business_Application_Studio_Administrator" Role Collection and "Assign Role Collection."

     ![](images/2_ea_cicd_08_role.png)

-6. Refresh the cache of your Browser completely (easiest way is to close the browser and open again).
+6. Log off and log in again.
+Alternatively, you can close the browser and then reopen it.

 7. Go back to your Subaccount --> "Services" --> "Instances and Subscriptions" and click your BAS entry again.

-    You should see the bAS Welcome Page.
+    You should see the BAS Welcome Page.

     You are now able to create a BAS "Dev Space".
 You will do this later.